 \subsection{Calculation of two- and four-point functions}

-Details of our calculation are given in \aref{sec:path-integral}.
-Briefly, we compute the covariance of fluctuations (\eref{eq:asymto_cov}) using the Martin-Siggia-Rose-De Dominicis-Janssen (MSRDJ) path-integral formalism \cite{martin1973statistical, de1978dynamics, hertz2016path, crisanti2018path, helias2020statistical, zou2024introduction}.
+Details of the calculation are given in \aref{sec:path-integral}.
+Briefly, we compute the covariance of fluctuations [\eref{eq:asymto_cov}] using the Martin-Siggia-Rose-Janssen–de Dominicis (MSRJD) path-integral formalism \cite{martin1973statistical, de1978dynamics, hertz2016path, crisanti2018path, helias2020statistical, zou2024introduction}.
 For any fixed coupling matrix $\bm{J}$, the path integral is

-The auxiliary field $\hat{x}_i(t)$ is conjugate to $x_i(t)$ and enforces the network's equations of motion (\eref{eq:eoms}) through the delta-function representation $(2\pi)^{-1}\int d\hat{x} \, e^{i \hat{x} x} = \delta(x)$.
-Upon introduction of source terms that are not needed for our purposes, this path integral serves as a generating functional for correlation and response functions.
+The auxiliary field $\hat{x}_i(t)$ is conjugate to $x_i(t)$ and enforces the network's equations of motion [\eref{eq:eoms}] through the $\delta$-function representation $(2\pi)^{-1}\int d\hat{x} \, e^{i \hat{x} x} = \delta(x)$.
+Upon introduction of source terms (that are not needed for our purposes), this path integral serves as a generating functional for correlation and response functions.

-In principle, to compute $\Psi^a_\spt(\bm{\tau})$ in this framework, after integrating out $\bm{J}$ from $Z[\bm{J}]$ to obtain a statistical field theory governing two-point functions, we {(1)} find the saddle-point solution for two-point functions by extremizing the action (i.e., standard DMFT); {(2)} compute the time$^2$-by-time$^2$ Hessian matrix of the action describing fluctuations around this saddle point; {(3)} invert this Hessian and extract the sub-block corresponding to the covariance of $\delta C^\phi(t_1, t_2)$ (\eref{eq:asymto_cov}); and {(4)} apply the temporal limits (\eref{eq:temporal-limits}) to this sub-block to obtain $\Psi^\phi_\spt(\bm{\tau})$.
+In principle, to compute $\Psi^a_\spt(\bm{\tau})$ in this framework, after integrating out $\bm{J}$ from $Z[\bm{J}]$ to obtain a statistical field theory governing two-point functions, we (1) find the saddle-point solution for two-point functions by extremizing the action (i.e., standard DMFT); (2) compute the time$^2$-by-time$^2$ Hessian matrix of the action describing fluctuations around this saddle point; (3) invert this Hessian and extract the sub-block corresponding to the covariance of $\delta C^\phi(t_1, t_2)$ [\eref{eq:asymto_cov}]; and (4) apply the temporal limits [\eref{eq:temporal-limits}] to this sub-block to obtain $\Psi^\phi_\spt(\bm{\tau})$.

 Direct inversion of the time$^2$-by-time$^2$ Hessian is analytically intractable.
-However, we show that the temporal limits commute with Hessian inversion, allowing us to invert a low-dimensional frequency-dependent Hessian instead (\aref{sec:sep_limits}).
+However, we show that the temporal limits commute with Hessian inversion, allowing us to invert a low dimensional frequency-dependent Hessian instead (\aref{sec:sep_limits}).
 This readily yields the Fourier-space function $\Psi^\phi_\spt(\bm{\omega})$, where $\bm{\omega} = (\omega_1, \omega_2)$.
 A few additional steps yield $\Psi^x_\spt(\bm{\omega})$.
-This approach allows for the efficient calculation of two and four point functions for a given model, requiring only a few lines of computation directly from the action of the theory.
+This approach allows for the efficient calculation of two- and four-point functions for a given model, requiring only a few lines of computation directly from the action of the theory.